 You can also just meet a friend after work and have a walk with a beer in your hand, without having to put it in a brown bag or anything.

 If you enjoy a beer in public, remember that there is Pfand on the bottles, so you should not throw them in the trash but rather leave them next to it so a collector (Pfandsammler) can take it.
-We wrote a whole article about Pfand in Germany and a complete Trash Guide to help you understand this better.
+We wrote a whole guide about Pfand in Germany and a complete Trash Guide to help you understand this better.

 During summer, friends meet at parks and BBQ!
 Everyone brings different things to put on the grill and enjoy a meal together.
 Supermarkets sell one-time BBQs during the summer months, or if you are a real pro, you bring your portable BBQ from home.

-Pro #16 – 🥨🍺 Excellent bread and beer
+Pro #16 – 🥨🍺 Excellent Bread And Beer

 Do I need to explain any more?
 The quality of the beer is top-notch, award-winning, and just plain delicious – if that’s your thing.